Ex-South Carolina teacher guilty in Georgia child sex case

-Jonathan Eugene Grantham, of Graniteville, South Carolina, pleaded guilty Wednesday to coercion and enticement of a minor to engage in sexual activity, federal prosecutors said in a news release.
-When he was arrested in February, he was a teacher at Ridge Spring-Monetta High School in Ridge Spring, S.C.
+Jonathan Eugene Grantham of Graniteville, South Carolina, pleaded guilty Wednesday to coercion and enticement of a minor to engage in sexual activity, federal prosecutors said in a news release.
+When he was arrested in February, he was a teacher at Ridge Spring-Monetta High School in Ridge Spring, South Carolina.
 He has since been fired.

 “It’s sickening to contemplate the fact that while Jonathan Grantham was serving as a high-school teacher, he was surreptitiously participating in the depraved sex trafficking of a child,” Acting U.S. Attorney David Estes said in the release.
 “This plea will hold him accountable for his crimes, while our diligent law enforcement partners continue their outstanding work to protect our most vulnerable citizens from such predation.”